Paul Wittich

 Paul Wittich (c.1546 - 9 January 1586) was a German mathematician and astronomer whose Capellan geoheliocentric model, in which the inner planets Mercury and Venus orbit the Sun but the outer planets Mars, Jupiter and Saturn orbit the Earth, may have directly inspired Tycho Brahe's more radically heliocentric geoheliocentric model in which all the 5 known primary planets orbited the Sun, which in turn orbited the stationary Earth.

 Biography

-Wittich was born in Breslau (Wrocław), Silesia, Habsburg monarchy, and studied at the Universities of Leipzig, University of Wittenberg and Frankfurt (Oder).
-About 1580 Wittich stayed with Tycho Brahe on his island Hven in Öresund, where he worked at his Uraniborg.
-He then was employed by William IV, Landgrave of Hesse-Kassel.
+Wittich was born in Breslau (Wrocław), Silesia, Habsburg monarchy, and studied at the Universities of Leipzig, University of Wittenberg and Frankfurt (Oder), among others.
+During 1580 Wittich stayed with Tycho Brahe on his island Hven in Öresund, where he worked at his Uraniborg.
+He then was employed by William IV, Landgrave of Hesse-Kassel in 1584.